whalderman/search-quality-rater-guidelines-tldr/docs/tldr/quality-characteristics.md

 - Sponsored links/ads have the same style and appearance (CSS) as normal links on the page
 - Ads are highly distracting and/or shocking
+- Ads are indistinguishable from normal content/links
 :::

 ## Informational Webpages

+> Reputation and E-A-T of both the website and the authors of the MC is extremely important.

 ::: tip High-Quality Characteristics

-- site is well-known (many backlinks)
+- Site is well-known (many backlinks)
-- very satisying amount of MC
+- Very satisying amount of MC
-  - shopping pages contain many pictures
+  - Shopping pages contain many pictures
 :::

 ::: danger Low-Quality Characteristics

-- only contains commonly known information
+- Only contains commonly known information
-- poor writing quality
+- Poor writing quality
 - Q&A page with no answer
+- No author listed
+- No reference links
 :::

 ## News Webpages

+> Reputation and E-A-T of both the website and the authors of the MC is extremely important.

 ::: tip High-Quality Characteristics